 - 1. The accountable officer/agency will be informed of inspection results by the Veterinary/Medical Food Inspector.
 Inspectors will include (as a minimum): the condition code as determined with this Appendix, estimated remaining shelf-life, TTI stage, and a summary of general lot characteristics.
-Inspectors are also encouraged to provide additional comments and pictures that will assist the accountable officer/agency in determining a final disposition. - 2.
+Inspectors are also encouraged to provide additional comments and pictures that will assist the Accountable officer/agency in determining a final disposition. - 2.
 Final disposition instructions for lots placed on medical hold require review and approval by the local medical authority.

 - 3. The points listed below should be considered when developing a disposition recommendation.
 This list is not all inclusive and each point will not always apply. - a.
 Can the defective menu(s)/component(s) be removed or replaced just prior to consumption? - b.
 How rapidly is the most defective component expected to deteriorate to the point that it is likely to become unserviceable? - c.
-Can the lot be issued and supplemented/substituted with similar commercial items, Supply Catalog items, or operational ration component(s)?
-Component replacement of MRE, Pork-Free rations can be performed successfully but the ultimate decision will be made through communication between the accountable officer and DLA Troop Support.

-Note: If it can be determined that the substandard components deteriorated through some action or inaction that occurred prior to the military service taking possession from DLA Troop Support, DLA Troop Support may provide replacement rations or ration components.
-If the deterioration took place because of poor storage and transportation after the military service took possession of the rations, the decision regarding supplements or substitution would be made, and purchased by, the accountable officer.

-- G. Inspection Equipment.
-The items listed below are recommended as the minimum necessary to perform the inspections of MRE, Pork-Free.
-However, this list is not intended to be all encompassing.

-- 1. Adequate lighting.

-- 2. Magnification lens (3 to 5 power recommended) is optional.

-- 3. Metal ruler.

-- 4. Paper plates.
+Can the lot be issued and supplemented/substituted with similar commercial items, Supply catalog items, or operational ration component(s)?
+Component replacement of FSRs can be done successfully, but there have been several instances where inspectors have made this recommendation, but the actual soldiers consuming the rations never received the recommended supplements/substitutes.
+In these cases, if possible, inspectors should: - 1) Communicate with accountable officer to see if such a substitution is possible.
+(Note: If it can be determined that the substandard components deteriorated through some action or inaction that occurred prior to the military service taking possession from DLA Troop Support, then normally DLA Troop Support will provide replacement rations or ration components.
+If the deterioration took place because of poor storage and transportation after the military service took possession of it, then supplements or substitution would be paid for by the accountable officer. - 2) Follow-up on the supplement or substitution action to see if it was done properly. - G. Inspection Equipment.
+The items listed below are recommended as the minimum necessary to perform the inspections of FSRs.
+However, this list is not intended to be all encompassing. - 1.
+Adequate lighting. - 2.
+Magnification lens (3 to 5 power recommended) is optional. - 3.
+Metal ruler (32nd inch graduation). - 4.
+Paper plates. - 5.
+Paper cups. - 6.
+Paper towels. - 7.
+Scissors, general use (must be strong enough to easily cut menu bags and retort pouches. - 8.
+Tape (for re-taping menu bags and cases). - 9.
+Sharpie Pen. - 10.
+Number 2 stylus. - 11.
+Sharp knife, box cutter, or scalpel that can be sanitized. - 12.
+Alcohol swabs.

-- 5. Disposable cutlery.

-- 6. Paper cups.

-- 7. Paper towels.

-- 8. Scissors, general use (must be strong enough to easily cut menu bags and retort pouches).

-- 9. Tape (for re-taping menu bags and cases).

-- 10. Sharpie pen/marker.

-- 11. Number 2 stylus.

-- 12. Sharp knife, box cutter, or scalpel that can be sanitized.

-- 13. Alcohol swabs.

-- 14. Bottled water (for rinsing palate).

-- 15. Sharpie Permanent Marker/Pen